 Some of the more popular pet models may not have huge Instagram or Twitter account following, although accounts with 5,000-10,000 followers are the most frequently being signed up.
-These accounts are still popular and can picked by on by modelling agencies.
+These accounts are still popular and can picked on by top modelling agencies.

 Agencies are reserved about how much pets can get paid for their work.
-Pay generally depends on your pets abilities and the length of the day or days spent working.
+Pay generally depends on your pets’ abilities and the length of the day or days spent working.
 There’s not a guaranteed ‘pet modelling pay scale’.

 It’s important to post pictures when the pet has worked with celebrities as this greatly enhances followings and pay rates.

-Even the most calmest of pets can suddenly act out of character so it’s important to use business insurance for any eventuality or mishap that may occur whilst under a modelling contract.
+Even the calmest of pets can suddenly act out of character so it’s important to use business insurance for any eventuality or mishap that may occur whilst under a modelling contract.

 Your pet would be classed as a working pet and will require cover such as Pet Public Liability insurance in case your pet injures someone or damages property and you may be held liable.

-There are several pet companies that offer fully comprehensive business pet insurance including international travel if needed, or can be ‘bolted on’ at a later stage.
+There are several pet companies that offer fully comprehensive business pet insurance including international travel, if needed, or can be ‘bolted on’ at a later stage.
 You can read more about business pet insurance in our Pet Check Specialist Pet Business Liability Insurance feature.

 \\\ PET MODEL AGENCIES